FARN-Design/easysymbolsicons/readme.md

    - Save your changes.

 4. **Using the Icon Block**
-   Add the `eif-icon` block in the editor, click on the block, then select an icon from the appearing menu.
+   Add the `esi-icon` block in the editor, click on the block, then select an icon from the appearing menu.

 ### Notes